*Warning: Spoilers ahead for The Handmaid's Tale season 5.*

 • Amanda Brugel as Rita

-The Handmaid's Tale season 6 plot: What will happen?
+The Handmaid's Tale season 6 plot: What could happen?

-Speaking about his hopes for the final season, Miller said: "I just want it to be a solid season.
+Speaking about his hopes for the final season, Miller said (via Business Insider): "I just want it to be a solid season.
 But I also have been watching other shows end successfully or unsuccessfully, and I've got to take those lessons.

 "I just want every episode to be solid, and therefore I want every scene to be solid.
 And that's all I'm thinking about.
 And if it doesn't feel like the finale of a show, that's okay.
 The beginning of it didn't feel like the beginning of a show either."

 At the end of season 5, June and Serena crossed paths on a train heading to Vancouver – and hopefully onwards to Hawaii – which raises questions about what their dynamic will look like in the next chapter.
-Will they unite and crucially, will they defeat Gilead?
+Will they find themselves working together?

 "When we played out Serena's story, it seemed so logical, given June's story, that they'd probably end up in the same place," Miller told The Hollywood Reporter.
 "They're both trying to anonymously flee Toronto among a crowd of people.
 How many options do you have?